 Get Holyrood Palace online tickets, with a dedicated timed entry slot to visit the residence.
 Visit the King’s official residence in Scotland that has been a royal home for over 500 years.
 Highlights

 from £17 per Person

 no hidden fees

 Get Holyrood Palace online tickets, with a dedicated timed entry slot to visit the residence.
 Visit the King’s official residence in Scotland that has been a royal home for over 500 years.
 Highlights include the State Apartments, Royal Rooms, Mary Queen of Scots chamber and more!
 Our Holyrood Palace online tickets include a mobile voucher and are a hassle-free way of getting tickets.

-Visit the State Apartments and see the King’s Bedchamber.
-Admire the extraordinary artwork and furnishings, as well as impressive ceilings
+Visit the State Apartments and see the King’s bedchamber.
+Admire the extraordinary artwork and furnishings, as well as the impressive ceilings

 See the Royal Dining Room and take a look inside the Throne Room which is used for receptions and State occasions